AMSDavis/cadl/design/unions.md

 #### cadl-rpaas-controller

-In cadl-rpaas-controller, any union containing more than one non-null model is an error.
+In cadl-rpaas-controller, any union containing more than one non-null model is an error, except as the return-type of an operation, where union variants can represent the body of different responses (status codes).

 #### openapi3